max3-2/pybudgetbook/README.md

 TODO vendor importance, set manual logic

+## Pitfalls and current Limitations
+The following points should be noted before usage:

+### Current Supermarkets
+Besides smaller stores and supermarkets which work with the general format, currently the following supermarket receipts are tested:

+- **Germany:** Aldi, DM, Rewe, Real
+- **France:** Carrefour

+The above list will get updates.
+Others might work out of the box or with very little adaptions.
+Im happy to help.

+### A Note on Language Settings
+Currently language settings is split into two settings.
+The left selector sets the `tesseract` language and the default language for grouping and matching.
+The latter can be changed using the second selector (after activation).
+This gives all options but can mess up your grouping data - use with care!
+(One possible use would be shopping in a different country just a few times a year.)

+If you want a new language, you will need to prove the following:

+- A matcher pattern, initially a general one.
+See the `parser` module for the API.
+- If not english or french: A set of default groups.
+They may be empty but at least the keys should be defined.
+Store them in a `group_templates/item_groups_lang.json`.
+- Icons for the groups.
+You can reuse the existing or add new.
+Optional.

+**Pitfall:** Currently, a `general_eng` parser is missing, so english will not work.
+I will happily include this as soon as is get a receipt from an english store.

+### A Note on Tax classes
+Tax classes are very country-specific and, at least in Germany, not even standardized.
+Currently implemented is a number system which covers them the
+best:
+- Germany has `1`, `2` (and `A`, `B` will be converted to that numbers).
+Here, `1` is the high tax class and `2` is the low tax class used for food.
+- France has `6` and `7`, maybe more that I do not know about.

+**Pitfall:** The very common supermarket *Aldi* in Germany has the tax class switched, e.g. `A` is the low tax class.
+This seems to be the exception so they will get switched on reading.
+The switcher can be extended to other exceptions.

-## More Informations
+## More Information
 ### Good Scans / Images
 - Have your receipt as flat as possible against a darker background.
 - Images are scaled to 600dpi **assuming a basic receipt width of 75mm**.
 This is an option which might needs adaption.
 Scale is important for `tesseract` and also for some types of identification where a logo is matched.
-- Try to apply a lateral Crop fairly close at the receipt borders.
+- Try to apply a lateral crop fairly close at the receipt borders.
 Rotate to have the text horizontal.
+- Take the image under good lighting (e.g. daylight).
+Low light effects and especially noise will lead to bad text extraction.

-If this all does not work, use some other extractors and use pdf
+If this all does not work, you can try to use some other extractors and then feed the pdf.
+E.g. macOS *Preview* can extract text from images and then create a pdf containing the image and the text in a separate layer.

 ### Grouping
-Categrorizing searches language specific (currently only german) dicts which are consecutively improved from data (if you want to help, see below).
-Tagging your articles will improve matching.
-You can always create your own language specific dicts following a fairly simple `json` syntax for a dict with keys being groups and the values being list of case-insensitive patterns.
-Feel free to create issues / gists with your local dicts so I can merge them in.
+Grouping searches language specific (currently only german,french, english) dicts which are consecutively improved from data (if you want to help, see below).
+Tagging your articles will improve matching since on save the data will be used for feedback (only in your data folder, not publicly).
+Feel free to create issues / gists with your local dicts so I can merge them in if you want to share your data.

-Best practice:
+Under the hood:

 - Base dataset dicts are delivered for some languages with the package and updated from time to time with package updates.
 - A User data dict with the same syntax is kept in the data folder and is updated with your data.
-- On load, those will be combined (exclusive set())
+- On load, those will be combined (exclusive set()).
-- Explain negative groups

-## Improving
-If you want, you can help to improve!
-Code improvement and bug fixes are welcome.
-Additionally, classification is based on brute force and needs more data.
-There are different options with some drawbacks (mainly reason 1: Privacy) to partake:
-- ToDo
-- ToDo
+- Before feedback, article names will be split in groups.
+Too small elements will be removed.
+A possible `negative_match_lang.json` can be provided that is used to further filter the article names.
+- Reduced article names will be fed back into grouping file in the user dict.

+Currently, there are no AI or other complex models for matching due to a lack of data.
+This might come in the future if enough matching data exists.

 ## Issues
 ### The receipt is not detected or the information is not parsed correctly
 Check the following step by step.
-If you need more information on where to look, run the functions and analyze the output without the UI (see also under the hood)
+If you need more information on where to look, run the functions and analyze the output without the UI (see also under the hood).
+You can always look at the raw text output under `Show->Raw Text`
-- Check orientation
+- Check orientation and rotation of image
 - Check image crop
 - Check filter result (text legible?)
+- **Check raw text**
-- Check detected supermarket
+- Check detected supermarket.
+If not correct, set manually by entering and hitting the button.
-- Check unfiltered base string data (see UI menu ToDo)
-- Check retrieved data

 ### Still not detected?
-- If your receipt type **is supported** and your **base text** is recognized but not parsed, create an issue.
+- If your receipt type **is supported** and your **raw text** is recognized but not parsed, create an issue.
-- If your **receipt type is not supported** and your **base text is** recognized but not parsed, create a PR asking for the new receipt type.
+- If your **receipt type is not supported** and your **raw text** is recognized but not parsed, create a PR asking for the new receipt type.
 If you do not have the capabilities for a PR, create an issue and support the receipt image and additional information (the more receipts of a type, the better!)
-- If your **base text** is not recognized, you need to adapt filtering parameters.
+- If your **raw text** is not recognized, you need to adapt filtering parameters.
 Check filtered output and use the API to improve (UI not supported).
 If there are better parameters, let me know via issues or PR!

 ## API Usage
-ToDO
+You can always use the API in its base version, check `examples/api_read_receipt` for a good start.

 ## Under the hood
-1. Images are scaled, (rotated, ) filtered
+1. Images are scaled, filtered and possibly manually rotated.
-2. Text extraction using OCR by `tesseract`
+2. Text extraction using OCR by `tesseract`.
-3. Vendor detection by either
+3. Vendor detection by either:
-   1. Text search for a known vendor
+   1. Text search for a known vendor.
-   2. Logo detection: Logo is filtered and pattern matched in the receipt
+   2. Logo detection: Logo is filtered and pattern matched in the receipt (ToDo).
+   3. Manual vendor setup.
-4. Regexp based text analysis with receipt specific patterns (optional) and / or best fit for all patterns
+4. `Regexp` based text analysis with receipt specific patterns (optional) and / or best fit for all patterns.
-5. Sort and post-process data in DataFrame, display data
+5. Sort and post-process data in DataFrame, article grouping, display data.

-## Drawbacks
-- Relies on a "valid" price, at least for the current state and the supported types of german receipts.
-A valid price is a price that is followed by `[A,B,1,2]` for Tax Class (which is the default in Germany).
-Not the case for you? **Create a new receipt type!** Caveat: Find a new way to identify a single valid article.
+6. Feedback matching data to continuously improve grouping.
+7. Convert and save data.